augusztinyidaniel/Excel_Project_Data_Analysis/2_Project-Analysis/README.md

 #### Transform

 - Then, each query was transformed by changing column types, removing unnecessary columns, cleaning text to eliminate specific words, and trimming excess whitespace.
+The steps displayed in the following images are Hungarian, but they do what I described before.

     - data_jobs_salaries

         ![The applied steps of the transformation of the data in the data_jobs_salary query](../0_Resources/Images/data_jobs_salary_steps.png)